iankorf/MCB185-2023/unit2_beginning_python/README.md

 ## Optional ##

-There are a few optional practice problems derived from Dungeons & Dragons 5e.
+In addition to the required, numbered homework problems, there are a few optional practice problems derived from Dungeons & Dragons 5e.